ML4SCI/SYMBAHEP/README.md

 # SYMBA-FI

 Repository for SYMBA-FI: An offshoot of the main SYMBA project with the goal of extending SYMBA's capabilities to calculate square amplitudes directly from potentially Feynman Diagrams/Feynman Integrals (FIs).
-This project was started as part of Google Summer of Code (GsoC) 2023 as part of the Machine Learning for Science (ML4SCI) umbrella organizaion.
+This project was started as part of Google Summer of Code (GsoC) 2023 as part of the Machine Learning for Science (ML4SCI) umbrella organization.
 Work on SYMBA-FI will continue beyond the GsoC 2023 period.
 This commit is the final commit for the GsoC 2023 coding period.

 **GOAL:**